I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Best Time to Visit Ngorongoro Crater

 Ngorongoro Crater is great for safari all year round as most animals don’t migrate.
-The crater is probably one of the best opportunities you will have to spot the endangered black rhino in the world.
+The crater is probably one of the best opportunities you will ever have to spot the endangered black rhino in the wild.

 The best time to see lots of baby animals in a lush and green environment such as zebras and wildebeests is the beginning of the year.